DomainAge: An effective method to combat phishing attacks

 This post explains how we helped them with their phishing problems.

 Problems with Microsoft 365 Email Security

 As we’ve seen many times this year, HIPAA organizations (Covered Entities and Business Associates) are submitting HIPAA Email Breach reports to the HHS Wall of Shame because of successful phishing attacks.

-An alarming number of those successful phishing attacks are happening to organizations using Office 365 for email.
+An alarming number of those successful phishing attacks are happening to organizations using Microsoft 365 for email.

-As you may have guessed, our customer was also using Office 365 for corporate email.
+As you may have guessed, our customer was also using Microsoft 365 for corporate email.